wp-plugins/wp-spreadplugin/readme.txt

 * Uses Spreadshirt-Basket (A click on the basket opens the spreadshirt own basket)
 * Price listing
 * Choose color and sizes
-* Language support (de_DE, en_GB, fr_FR, nl_NL based on Wordpress installation)
+* Language support (de_DE, en_GB, fr_FR, nl_NL based on Wordpress installation, more on request)
 * Social buttons
 * Zoomed article preview
 * Display article descriptions
 * Cache
 * Choose or direct link to the product category
 * Sorting and filtering
-* Adding the products to the basket without page reload
+* Adding products to the basket without page reload
-* Choose between article or designs display (click on a design shows the articles)
+* Choose between article or design view (click on a design shows the articles inside the website)
-* Settings page/Admin page for easy configuration
+* Settings page/admin page for easier configuration
+* No premium shop necessary except you want to link to and use the designer

 **See it in action**